Bug Out Location: How To Find One You Can Afford

 4. Self-Reliance Opportunities

-Some form of basic grid-independent power generation is a huge bonus for a survival property.
+Having some form of basic grid-independent power generation is a huge bonus for any survival property.

 • Is there enough grass to keep goats?